 24 Kisses is a romantic comedy film starring Adith Arun and Hebah Patel in lead roles.
 V K Naresh and Rao Ramesh appeared in prominent roles.
-Sanjay Reddy produced the film under Respect Creations banner.
+Sanjay Reddy produced the film under the Respect Creations banner.
 Ayodhya Kumar Krishnamsetty directed the film.
-24 Kisses released worldwide on 23 Nov, 2018.
+24 Kisses released worldwide on 23 Nov 2018.

 24 Kisses has an extremely regular exterior which hides much deeper aspects of the film.
 The director cleverly chose the psychiatrist track to explore the depth of the story.
-The social message of providing nutritious diet to kids start as a padding to the story and unconventionally grows to be the theme of the film.
-This is something difficult to handle as most mainstream movies use the message as subtext, subtrack, core conflict or as central theme of the film.
-The character development is good as there is distinct personality to every major character.
-The only weird character in the film is that of heroine’s brother which is extremely unrealistic.
-The conflict is regular misunderstanding between the couple which takes a turn every time a new aspect of Anand’s personality is revealed.
+The social message of providing a nutritious diet to kids start as padding to the story and unconventionally grows to be the theme of the film.
+This is something difficult to handle as most mainstream movies use the message as subtext, sub-track, core conflict, or as the central theme of the film.
+The character development is good as there is a distinct personality to every major character.
+The only weird character in the film is the heroine’s brother who is extremely unrealistic.
+The conflict is the regular misunderstanding between the couple which takes a turn every time a new aspect of Anand’s personality is revealed.

-The central theme of the film is not something new to Telugu audience.
+The central theme of the film is not something new to the Telugu audience.
 We have seen it earlier in films like Swayamvaram and Orange.
-But the narration and execution of 24 Kisses is totally fresh.
-However, the film appears to be a single long sequence instead of regular fragmented structure Telugu audience accustomed to.
-So, some audience may lose interest at some point and feel bored with the film.
+But the narration and execution of 24 Kisses are fresh.
+However, the film appears to be a single long sequence instead of the regular fragmented structure the Telugu audiences are accustomed to.
+So, some audiences may lose interest at some point and feel bored with the film.
 Moreover, there are no clear goals in the film.
 For example, making a film is never an ambitious project for Anand.
 He struggles for it and is passionate about it.
-The general audience consider it as a part of his career.
+The general audiences consider it a part of his career.
 But he could have conveyed it as his dream project through dialogue or scenes.
 Because of this simple flaw, the pre-climax and climax became redundant.
 Overall, 24 Kisses is a feel-good story that lacks distinct goals except for the unity of lovers.

 24 Kisses is a beautiful film with an unconventional blend of romance and social message.
-It may not appeal to regular Telugu audience and many of them may feel bored.
+It may not appeal to the regular Telugu audiences and many of them may feel bored.
 However, the film is a brilliant attempt at storytelling.